JadenEkbote/crashDetection.github.io/README.md

    - Display warning messages on the infotainment system when nearing high-risk areas.

 8. **Speed Control Mechanism**:
-   - Monitor vehicle speed in accident-prone zones.
+   - Monitoring vehicle speed in accident-prone zones.
    - Automatically disengage the accelerator if speed exceeds the limit.

 9. **Testing and Validation**: